STORMING-CHEN/M2-Robotics-Projects/README.md

  <h3>&nbsp;&nbsp;&nbsp;&nbsp;Localization</h3>

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;AMCL (Adaptive Monte Carlo Localization) package provides amcl node. amcl is a probabilistic localization system for a robot moving in 2D.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**AMCL** (Adaptive Monte Carlo Localization) package provides amcl node. amcl is a probabilistic localization system for a robot moving in 2D.
 It implements the adaptive (or KLD-sampling) Monte Carlo localization approach , which uses a particle filter to track the pose of a robot against a known map.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The figure below is the framework of amcl package.
 <p align="center">
    <img src = "rosimages/amcl_frame.png" width = 450>